RichardJJG/docs/docs/eventing/broker/README.md

 You can configure Knative Eventing so that when you create a broker, it uses a different type of broker than the default Knative channel-based broker.
-To configure a different broker type, or *class*, you must modify the `eventing.knative.dev/broker.class` annotation and `spec.config` for the Broker object. `MTChannelBasedBroker` is the broker class default.
+To configure a different broker type, or *class*, you must modify the `eventing.knative.dev/broker.class` annotation and `spec.config` for the broker object. `MTChannelBasedBroker` is the broker class default.

 ### Procedure